HOW TO CATCH FISH FROM SAILING YACHTS

 The best catches of fish are always taken along reef edges and close to deep passages, around islands.
 The best boat speeds are around 3-6 knots, with around 100 feet (30 meters) of line paid out astern.
 Gaff the fish before lifting aboard, as many a good saltwater fish is lost at this stage as the hooks straighten out, lines break or the traces are severed.
 You lose a good and expensive lure as well.

 For every saltwater fish there are several lures.
 There are many brands of lures, some prefer spoons and similar or more lifelike lures that imitate saltwater fish movement and colors.
 The best lures to use varies, I use squid types, with lots of color and bubble creation, also I use either as a leader or as the lure, a flying fish.
 The flying fish skips across the water like the real prey that many tropical pelagic saltwater fish subsist on, as a leader I place one about 6-8 feet up from another smaller different lure.
 The fish are attracted to the skipping flying fish, and then hone in on the smaller lure.
 The flying fish is also successful on it’s own.
+All about fishing tips.
 Catch More Saltwater Fish